CV-AC/Awesome-FaceDe-ID/README.md

 > Based on the survey paper: **Face De-Identification: A Domain-Centric Survey from Capture to Processing**
 > Authors: *Hui Wei, Hao Yu, and Guoying Zhao*

+The awesome face De-ID repository adopts a **domain-centric** taxonomy that categorizes approaches into three classes: physical, sensor, and digital.
 <img src="https://github.com/CV-AC/Awesome-FaceDe-ID/blob/main/assets/fdeid.png?raw=true" width=60%>

 ## 📋Table of Contents